 One way to find out is through the Australian Mathematics Competition (AMC)

 Wednesday 3 August 2022 – Friday 5 August 2022

 The AMC is an engaging 30-problem competition that demonstrates the importance and relevance of mathematics in students’ everyday lives; it is open to students in years 3 to 12.
 Australia’s leading educators and academics, with a deep understanding of our national curriculum standards, actively design the unique AMC problems each year.

-The AMC is run by teachers in schools.
-We offer ongoing support and resources prior to and on the day of the competition.
+The AMC is coordinated by teachers in schools.
+Our competition is fully online, with a paper version of the competition also available.
+We offer ongoing support and resources before the competition and on the day.

 How to prepare your students

 - Problemo is AMT’s online teacher platform that has an extensive library of quality maths problems.
 You can easily search and filter problems to work through them in class or set quizzes for students to do individually.

 - AMC preparation bundles on Problemo.
 Problemo Free subscribers receive three bundles in the lead up to the AMC and Problemo Plus users receive the full set of six bundles.
 Available until 13 August 2021.